Namachūkei 68: Development and release

-Namachūkei 68 served as the fourth stand-alone title developed Konami for the X68000, following their conversion of Parodius Da!
+Namachūkei 68 served as the fourth stand-alone title developed by Konami for the X68000, following their conversion of Parodius Da!
 Shinwa kara Owarai e on the platform.
 The game was directed by Akihiro "A.S."
 Minakata (who later worked on the Jikkyō Powerful Pro Yakyū series) and designed by Koji "Toy" Toyohara, who had previously worked on Gekitotsu Pennant Race 2 for the MSX2/MSX2+ home computers.
 Isao Akada served as the game's sole programmer, while the soundtrack was scored by Konami Kukeiha Club member Yuji Takenouchi, with Masahiro Ikariko, Hideto "Imo" Inoue, Kaori Kinouchi, and Yuichi "Mine" Takamine assisting in the sound department.
 The game was first announced in 1990, planning for a January 1991 release date, but was ultimately published by Konami on July 30, 1991 (although July 19, 1991 is also listed as release date).
 In 2006, select music tracks from the game were included as part of a compilation album titled Legend Of Game Music Consumer Box, distributed in Japan by Scitron.